Skip to main content

 Human History

 Afro-Colombian communities have inhabited the Pacific coast of Nariño for centuries, developing a culture deeply connected to the mangrove ecosystem and maritime resources.
-Traditional practices include artisanal fishing, shellfish harvesting (particularly piangua clams), and timber extraction from the mangroves.
-These communities maintain a rich oral tradition and cultural practices linked to their African heritage and adaptation to the tropical coastal environment.
+Traditional practices include artisanal fishing, shellfish harvesting (particularly piangua clams, Anadara tuberculosa), and timber extraction from the mangroves.
+[1] These communities maintain a rich oral tradition and cultural practices linked to their African heritage and adaptation to the tropical coastal environment.

 Park History

-Sanquianga was established as a National Natural Park in 1977 to protect the threatened Pacific coast mangrove ecosystems.
-The park management recognizes the presence and rights of Afro-Colombian communities within the park boundaries, working to integrate traditional resource use into conservation management.
+Sanquianga was established as a National Natural Park on June 6, 1977 to protect the threatened Pacific coast mangrove ecosystems.
+[1] The park management recognizes the presence and rights of Afro-Colombian communities within the park boundaries, working to integrate traditional resource use into conservation management.
 Collaborative management agreements with community councils govern access and resource extraction within the protected area.

 Major Trails And Attractions

 Boat tours through the mangrove channels offer immersive experiences in one of the most extensive mangrove forests on the Pacific coast.
-Whale watching during the June-to-October migration season is a major attraction.
+Whale watching during the southern migration season is a potential attraction for marine wildlife enthusiasts.
 Sea turtle nesting observations can be arranged during nesting season.
 The Afro-Colombian fishing villages provide cultural tourism experiences.
 The pristine beaches offer scenic coastal settings.

 Visitor Facilities And Travel